mindspore-ai/docs/docs/mindspore/note/source_en/static_graph_syntax_support.md

 > All the following examples run on the network in graph mode.
 For brevity, the network definition is not described.
 >
-> The `Tensor` cannot be directly constructed in static graphs.
-It can be transferred to the network through parameters or constructed in the `__init__` method as a network attribute and then used in the `construct` method of the network.

 ## Data Types